FizzCodeSoftware/ObjectListViewRepack/python/trunk/docs/recipes.rst

 In your ColumnDefn, set the ``valueGetter`` to the key of the data you want to display in that column.
 Everything should just work.
-As a bonus, your dictionary will be automatically updated when the user edits a cell value (if the ObjectListView is editable)
+As a bonus, your dictionary will be automatically updated when the user edits a cell value (if the ObjectListView is editable).

 Example::